Azure Information Protection integration

-Cloud App Security lets you investigate files and set policies based on Azure Information Protection classification labels, enabling greater visibility and control of your sensitive data in the cloud.
+Microsoft Cloud App Security lets you apply Azure Information Protection classification labels automatically, with or without protection, to files as a file policy governance action.
+You can also investigate files by filtering for the applied classification label within the Cloud App Security portal.
+Using classifications enables greater visibility and control of your sensitive data in the cloud.
 Integrating Azure Information Protection with Cloud App Security is as easy as selecting one single checkbox.

-By integrating Azure Information Protection into Cloud App Security, you can leverage the full power of both services and secure files in your cloud, including:
+By integrating Azure Information Protection into Cloud App Security, you can use the full power of both services and secure files in your cloud, including:

 - The ability to view all classified files in a central location

-- The ability to perform investigation according to classification level, and quantify exposure of sensitive data over your cloud applications
+- The ability to investigate according to classification level, and quantify exposure of sensitive data over your cloud applications

 - The ability to create policies to make sure classified files are being handled properly

-To enable this feature you will need both a Cloud App Security license and a license for Azure Information Protection Premium P1 or P2.
-As soon as both licenses are in place, Cloud App Security will sync the organizations labels from the Azure Information Protection service.
+To enable this feature, you need both a Cloud App Security license and a license for Azure Information Protection Premium P1.
+As soon as both licenses are in place, Cloud App Security syncs the organization's labels from the Azure Information Protection service.

 How it works

-- Cloud App Security retrieves the list of all the classification labels used in your tenant.
-This is performed every hour to keep the list up to date.
+Cloud App Security retrieves the list of all the classification labels used in your tenant.
+This action is performed every hour to keep the list up-to-date.

-- As noted above, these scans are for the classification labels discovered in the initial scan Cloud App Security performs to see which classification labels are used in your tenant.
+As noted above, these scans are for the classification labels discovered in the initial scan Cloud App Security does to see which classification labels are used in your tenant.
 External labels, classification labels set by someone external to your tenant, are added to the list of classification labels.
-If you don't want to scan for these, select the Only scan files for Azure Information Protection classification labels from this tenant checkbox (see below).
+If you don't want to scan for these, select the Only scan files for Azure Information Protection classification labels from this tenant check box.

-- After you enable Azure Information Protection on Cloud App Security, all new files that are added to Office 365 will be scanned for classification labels as well.
+After you enable Azure Information Protection on Cloud App Security, all new files that are added to your connected cloud apps will be scanned for classification labels.

 How to integrate Azure Information Protection with Cloud App Security